Back to Writing

 mgrep "how streaming is implemented"

-The tool returns a list of relevant files with specific line numbers and a similarity score, which helps the agent gauge the confidence of each result.
+The tool returns a list of relevant files with specific line numbers and

 This approach lets the agent progressively discover context instead of